-Continuity Planning for Small Businesses: How to Prepare for Business Interruptions
+Business Continuity Plan: How to Prepare for Business Interruptions

-Crisis communication is essential in the midst of a major event impacting the business.
-Employees will need to be informed about their roles and responsibilities in support of any recovery effort.
-Document the intended methods of communication with workers in the event of an emergency — via text message, phone, or email.
-Written instructions included in a small business continuity plan should categorize additional job responsibilities and updated policies and procedures to guide employees until conditions return to a “business as usual” environment.
-As with all of the other continuity planning program components, the crisis communication strategies need to be in place, socialized and exercised before a disaster strikes.
+Employees should be informed of their roles and given the opportunity to practice business continuity procedures.
+It is wise to document the intended methods of communication with workers in the event of an emergency — via text message, phone, or email.
+Written instructions included in a small business continuity plan should categorize additional job responsibilities.
+If advance warning is issued, an emergency preparedness checklist can be distributed and followed to safeguard your office as much as possible.
+The policies and procedures can help guide employees until conditions return to a business-as-usual environment.

-Taking the initiative to update customers on your continuity planning program demonstrates a proactive and committed approach on the part of your small business.
-Customer loss can have a lasting impact on any organization that has inadequately prepared for lengthy business disruptions.
-In the New York Fed survey, decreased customer demand was the greatest source of financial loss for businesses affected by Hurricane Sandy.
-To maintain business relationships through a crisis, a small company can communicate with customers in a variety of ways — by updating website information, utilizing social networking platforms, or by phone.
-Alternate methods of communication should be supplied to customers, prior to a business interruption event, to enable them to reach your business in case of an emergency.
+As a small business owner, taking the initiative to update customers on a continuity plan demonstrates a proactive and committed approach.
+Customer loss can have a lasting effect on any organization that has inadequately prepared for lengthy business disruptions.
+To maintain customer relationships through a crisis, you can communicate with clients in a variety of ways — by updating website information, using social platforms, or by phone.
+Providing alternate methods of communication before a business interruption encourages customers to reach your business in case of an emergency.

 Business continuity planning is crucial because any extended work stoppage can result in significant financial losses.
 A BCP, even if never used, can offer peace of mind, and encourages the business to assess the impact of potential crisis situations.
 Once a plan is in place, test and review the strategies periodically to ensure your business is equipped to handle any negative event that could affect your operations.
 Learn more about BCPs and their growing importance here.